-Samples are collected by drawing a very large measured volume of air through a modified high volume sampler (HiVol) containing a glass fiber filter and a large polyurethane foam (PUF) cartridge.
-Smaller cartridges of similar or different types may be used.
+Samples are collected by drawing a very large measured volume of air through a modified low volume sampler (LoVol) containing a glass fiber filter and a large polyurethane foam (PUF) cartridge.
+Larger cartridges of similar or different types may be used.
 If they are, however, the method would best be described by a different number (see Alternatives).

 Determined by Soxhlet extraction followed by Kuderna-Danish concentration of the extract, subsequent separation of the sample components from one another by GC and identification/qualification by electron capture detector (GC/ECD).
 If modified for other target compounds, other detectors, including GC/MS, may be employed.

 Cartridges and filters plus one for QC, HiVol sampler, flow meter, PUF holder, special shipping container.
 Projects may also require on-site measurement of temperature, relative humidity, barometric pressure (absolute), wind direction and speed.

 Detection limits – 1.0 ppbv levels (sub-parts per trillion)